mcarilli/CarND-Traffic-Sign-Classifier-P2-Solution/README.md

 ## Build a Traffic Sign Recognition Project

+## Please view Traffic_Sign_Classifier.html for an end-to-end view of how the project runs.

-The goals / steps of this project are the following:
+The goals / steps are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture